RIVCoin: an alternative, integrated, CeFi/DeFi-Vaulted Cryptocurrency: Theoretical Foundation

-where, of course, $ E(\tilde{S} ) = S $, $ Var(\tilde{S} ) = \sigma^{2}_{S} $. \\ \\ \\ For simplicity, we assume that each agent has an initial endowment of risky asset equal to zero, and there is not a risk-free security.
-These assumptions are non-crucial to our results, but help us to save the burden of notation. \\ \\ By maximizing utility (\ref{uti}) subjected to wealth accumulation constraint (\ref{w}), we obtain the following demand of risky asset expressed by: \\
+For simplicity, we assume that each agent has an initial endowment of risky asset equal to zero, and there is not a risk-free security.
+These assumptions are non-crucial to our results, but help us to save the burden of notation.

+By maximizing utility (\ref{uti}) subjected to wealth accumulation constraint (\ref{w}), we obtain the following demand of risky asset expressed by:

-\\ Equation (\ref{Y}) is the demand expressed by each agent who does not have any private information: she makes a forecast about the future evolution of the security price $ \tilde{S} $.
-Each agent expects to gain a return measured by the difference from future price $ \tilde{S} $ and current price $ p $: $ \tilde{R} = \tilde{S} - p $. \\ The demand is weighted by the volatility of the risky asset, measured by its variance, $ Var(\tilde{S}) = \sigma^{2}_{S} $ and by risk aversion coefficient $ \alpha $: higher risk aversion, and higher variance, lower will be demand for the risky security. \\ Furthermore, we assume that informed trader, here assumed to be of mass $ N $, receive a signal $ \tilde{X} $ at time $ t=0 $ about the behavior of future asset $\tilde{S} $.
-The signal is private, proprietary information of only informed traders. \\ There can be many examples of such situation: we can imagine, for example, that the issuance of a digital coin can be reserved to only few, selected investors.
-Therefore, the question we need to answer is whether extending this possibility to many other non-informed traders can improve the informational quality of the market and reduce the volatility of the asset. \\ The private signal received by informed traders is assumed to be a random variable conditional to the evolution of future security’s price $ \tilde{X} \vert \tilde{S} $, with a probability density function i.i.d. and normal: $ f (\tilde{X} \vert \tilde{S}) $:
+Equation (\ref{Y}) is the demand expressed by each agent who does not have any private information: she makes a forecast about the future evolution of the security price $ \tilde{S} $.
+Each agent expects to gain a return measured by the difference from future price $ \tilde{S} $ and current price $ p $: $ \tilde{R} = \tilde{S} - p $.

+The demand is weighted by the volatility of the risky asset, measured by its variance, $ Var(\tilde{S}) = \sigma^{2}_{S} $ and by risk aversion coefficient $ \alpha $: higher risk aversion, and higher variance, lower will be demand for the risky security.

+Furthermore, we assume that informed trader, here assumed to be of mass $ N $, receive a signal $ \tilde{X} $ at time $ t=0 $ about the behavior of future asset $\tilde{S} $.
+The signal is private, proprietary information of only informed traders.

+There can be many examples of such situation: we can imagine, for example, that the issuance of a digital coin can be reserved to only few, selected investors.
+Therefore, the question we need to answer is whether extending this possibility to many other non-informed traders can improve the informational quality of the market and reduce the volatility of the asset.

+The private signal received by informed traders is assumed to be a random variable conditional to the evolution of future security's price $ \tilde{X} \vert \tilde{S} $, with a probability density function i.i.d. and normal: $ f (\tilde{X} \vert \tilde{S}) $: